51nodes/quorum-local-raft-network/README.md

 remove:     `docker-compose down -v`

 ## Run truffle example
-based on the meta coin truffle-box example
+Based on the [meta coin truffle-box](https://www.trufflesuite.com/boxes/metacoin) example

 change to the example directory:  `cd ./example`

 ### With Proxy
-to deploy contract and library with proxy: `truffle migrate --reset --network nodeoneproxy`
+to deploy contract and library with proxy: `truffle migrate --reset --network withProxy`

-to test the contract with proxy: `truffle test ./test/metacoin.js --network nodeoneproxy`
+to test the contract with proxy: `truffle test ./test/metacoin.js --network withProxy`

 ### Without Proxy
 the given truffle commands will start the process, but then it will either give an error back or get stuck without any information.

-to deploy contract without proxy: `truffle migrate --reset --network nodeone`
+to deploy contract without proxy: `truffle migrate --reset --network withoutProxy`

-test contract without proxy: `truffle test ./test/metacoin.js --network nodeone`
+test contract without proxy: `truffle test ./test/metacoin.js --network withoutProxy`